The Special Decontamination Areas and the Intensive Contamination Survey Areas

 Basically each municipality is designated as the ICSA for its whole municipality, but regarding Tamura City, Kawamata Town, Kawauchi Village and Minamisoma City, they all consist of both the SDA and the ICSA (Designation of Tamura City was lifted in March 2022).

-Based on the Act on Special Measures concerning the Handling of Environment Pollution by Radioactive Materials Discharged by the NPS Accident Associated with the Tohoku District – Off the Pacific Ocean Earthquake That Occurred on March 11, 2011 (herein after referred to as ‘the Act on Special Measures‘(in Japanese)), the ICSA is subject to be designated for the areas with more than 0.23 μSv/h of air dose rate, where further intensive survey is necessary, also taking account of opinions of relevant municipalities and prefectural governments.
+Based on the Act on Special Measures Concerning the Handling of Environment Pollution by Radioactive Materials Discharged by the NPS Accident Associated with the Tohoku District – Off the Pacific Ocean Earthquake That Occurred on March 11, 2011 (herein after referred to as ‘the Act on Special Measures‘(in Japanese)), the ICSA is subject to be designated for the areas with more than 0.23 μSv/h of air dose rate, where further intensive survey is necessary, also taking account of opinions of relevant municipalities and prefectural governments.

 The number: 0.23μSv/h will be elaborated in another article.